Domain Setup · Yogi's VPS

 - Locate your DNS zone editor or DNS management area for the domain.

-- Find the A record for the root domain (usually the line where "Name" is @ or your bare domain).
+- Find the A record for the root domain.

 - Edit that A record to use your Yogi's VPS server IP address.

-- Find the record that handles www (often a CNAME pointing to your root domain) and confirm it still points correctly.
+- Find the record that handles www and confirm it still points correctly.

 If your DNS setup includes many records, do not remove items you do not recognize.
-Focus only on the records that affect the website (A and CNAME for the root and www hostnames).
+Focus only on the records that affect the website.

 Step 3: Verify DNS and HTTPS are working